 On average, TEFLOK® fittings cost less than a dollar more than traditional adapter fittings, depending on the dash size required.
 But with replaceable seals offering extended service life the premium represents cheap insurance against a pesky leak or a tech inspector with an attitude.

-Modern Driveline proudly offers Phenix Industries products for more information call 208-453-9800
+Modern Driveline proudly offers Phenix Industries products to help with all your plumbing needs for more information call 208-453-9800